badgirlbongi/bongihub/workflow.md

 + working on the addplace.php file and added imgupload.php file to handle uploading the image
 + testing if the addplace works, threw an error of the included file , wrong name have to fix it
 + Addplace giving an error attached the screenshot on /bongihub/projects/docs/testing but image was uploaded
++ place is added problem is that it redirects to a page that doesn't exist want to test if it shows
++ the added place is showing and it's reflecting on the database